gulpjs/gulp-util/README.md

 __This module has been deprecated.
-Please use the individual modules you need instead of this gigantic grab-bag.__
+More information at https://medium.com/gulpjs/gulp-util-ca3b1f9f9ac5__

 __Here are some things you can use instead:__